 He began his career in mathematics, but soon started looking at mathematical applications in neurobiology.
 In order to make the transition, he studied cellular neurobiology and later microbiology and genetics.
 He founded the Whitehead Institute/MIT Center for Genome Research which quickly became one of the world’s leading genomic research centers.

 Jerry Coyne is professor emeritus at the University of Chicago for the Department of Ecology and Evolution.
-He earned a BS in biology from the College of William & Mary.
+He earned a BS in biology from the William & Mary.
 He was drafted while attending graduate school at Rockefeller University, but returned to his studies upon his return, earning a PhD in biology from Harvard University.
-He went on to a postdoctoral fellowship at the University of California at Davis.
+He went on to a postdoctoral fellowship at the University of California, Davis.
 He is an expert in speciation and ecological and evolutionary genetics.

 He has been a vocal critic of religion, intelligent design, theistic evolution, and creationism, and has authored several books on the topic, including Faith vs. Fact: Why Science and Religion are Incompatible.
 As evidence for the truth of evolution, he cites the fossil record, embryology, molecular biology, the existence of vestigial organs (in humans as well as other creatures), biogeography, and DNA sequencing similarities.
 He also cites the existence of transitional fossils such as ambulocetus, which represents a transition between land mammals and whales, and the Tiktaalik, which represents a transition between fish and amphibians.